Grants & Giving

 Medical Education Grants

-Kiniksa provides education grants to support independent accredited or non‐accredited activities that aim to educate or inform healthcare professionals or the public about diseases or disease management in therapeutic areas of interest to Kiniksa.
+Kiniksa may provide education grants to support independent accredited or non‐accredited activities that aim to educate or inform healthcare professionals (HCPs) or the public about diseases or disease management in therapeutic areas of interest to Kiniksa.
 Kiniksa will neither influence the content nor have control over independent medical education grants.
-Grants supporting conferences, seminars, and meetings may be awarded to academic medical centers, medical education companies, and medical specialty societies.
+Kiniksa will consider grants supporting live and virtual education opportunities (conferences/meetings, seminars, webinars, asynchronous enduring content) from academic medical centers, medical education companies, and medical specialty societies.

-Kiniksa’s funding priorities include support of programs that focus on inflammatory cardiac and vascular diseases, with a particular interest in programs that include education on pericardial disease.
 Applications are accepted on a rolling basis throughout the year and are generally reviewed monthly by an internal review committee.
 Our team will review your request and respond to your submission.
 Kiniksa provides no guarantees that it will provide support for submitted program proposals.
+Grant requests with multiple external funding sources are preferred.

 If you have any questions, please send an email to the administrator at grantsandsponsorships@kiniksa.com.